jsribaud/APPSS/README.md

 # APPSS

-This repository contains plotting and analysis resources for the Arecibo Pisces-Perseus Supercluster Survey.
+This repository contains plotting and analysis resources for the Arecibo Pisces-Perseus Supercluster Survey, the primary science project of the Undergraduate ALFALFA Team.

 ## notebooks